Video game music: Early digital synthesis and sampling

 From around 1980, some arcade games began taking steps toward digitized, or sampled, sounds.
 Namco's 1980 arcade game Rally-X was the first known game to use a digital-to-analog converter (DAC) to produce sampled tones instead of a tone generator.
 That same year, the first known video game to feature speech synthesis was also released: Sunsoft's shoot 'em up game Stratovox.
 Around the same time, the introduction of frequency modulation synthesis (FM synthesis), first commercially released by Yamaha for their digital synthesizers and FM sound chips, allowed the tones to be manipulated to have different sound characteristics, where before the tone generated by the chip was limited to the design of the chip itself.
-Konami's 1983 arcade game Gyruss used five synthesis sound chips along with a DAC, which were used to create an electronic version of J. S. Bach's Toccata and Fugue in D minor.
+Konami's 1983 arcade game Gyruss used five square wave sound chips along with a DAC, which were used to create an electronic version of J. S. Bach's Toccata and Fugue in D minor.

 Beyond arcade games, significant improvements to personal computer game music were made possible with the introduction of digital FM synth boards, which Yamaha released for Japanese computers such as the NEC PC-8801 and PC-9801 in the early 1980s, and by the mid-1980s, the PC-8801 and FM-7 had built-in FM sound.
 The sound FM synth boards produced are described as "warm and pleasant sound".
 Musicians such as Yuzo Koshiro and Takeshi Abo utilized to produce music that is still highly regarded within the chiptune community.
 The widespread adoption of FM synthesis by consoles would later be one of the major advances of the 16-bit era, by which time 16-bit arcade machines were using multiple FM synthesis chips.

 One of the earliest home computers to make use of digital signal processing in the form of sampling was the Amiga in 1985.
 The computer's sound chip featured four independent 8-bit digital-to-analog converters.
 Developers could use this platform to take samples of a music performance, sometimes just a single note long, and play it back through the computer's sound chip from memory.
 This differed from Rally-X in that its hardware DAC was used to play back simple waveform samples, and a sampled sound allowed for a complexity and authenticity of a real instrument that an FM simulation could not offer.
 For its role in being one of the first and affordable, the Amiga would remain a staple tool of early sequenced music composing, especially in Europe.